 You may well have seen newspaper articles about well-known MPs who have been prosecuted for perverting the course of justice, all because they thought they could escape a speeding offence!!
 It is NOT worth it.

-Perverting the course of justice is an offence that is regularly broadcast in Newspapers and TV across the country, click here to view a recent newspaper article regarding the subject.
+Perverting the course of justice driving offence is regularly broadcast in Newspapers and TV across the country, check out a recent newspaper article regarding the subject.